Features

 🗂️ Flexible Configuration:

-for configuration specific to Blender extension. - PEP 723 (inline script metadata):
+pyproject.toml): All Python projects have apyproject.tomlthese days, with fields likeproject.name.blextuses these standard fields to configure your extension, and adds a[tool.blext]for configuration specific to Blender extension. - PEP 723 (inline script metadata):

-supports single-file script that build to Blender extensions.
-Whatever you'd put inpyproject.toml
+blextsupports single-file script that build to Blender extensions.
+Whatever you'd put inpyproject.toml, just put it in "inline script metadata"!

 - PEP 621 (